 Strata repairs and maintenance

-Understand how to get repairs and maintenance done, who pays for it, and what do do if there's a problem.
+Understand how to get repairs and maintenance done, who is responsible for it, and what to do if there's a problem.

 Key information

-- The owners corporation is responsible for maintenance and repair of common property – each owner repairs anything in their own property.
+- The owners corporation is responsible for maintenance and repair of common property – owners repair anything in their own property.

 - Owners should ask their strata manager or strata committee for common property repairs.
-Renters should ask their landlord.
+Tenants should ask their landlord.

-- The owners corporation plans and pays for major repairs to common property (this includes fixing defects).
+- The owners corporation plans and pays for repairs to common property, including fixing defects.

 Who is responsible for strata repairs?